 What Are the Benefits of Installing a Smart Electrical Panel?

 So where do smart circuits fit into this new trend of energy-efficient, solar-powered, and resilient battery backup homes?
-At Lumin, we feel the benefits can easily be broken down into Safety, Savings, and Insights.
+At Lumin, we feel the benefits for installing a smart circuit breaker can easily be broken down into Safety, Savings, and Insights.

 Health and safety often go hand in hand with energy-efficient homes.
 A properly sealed but well-ventilated home creates better indoor air quality and lower energy consumption means fewer harmful pollutants emitted.
 Smart circuit breakers also provide additional safety beyond the traditional overcurrent protection.